 We also have more diversity in terms of both ethnicity and income than some may assume.

-- More than 7,300 undergraduate students of color, excluding international students, enroll at our colleges.
+- 12,200 students of color and Native American students, excluding international students, enroll at Minnesota Private Colleges.

 - Our students come from all income levels — and family incomes for students at private nonprofit colleges are similar to those at public universities.